phpmyadmin/phpmyadmin/docs/faq.rst

 Your uploaded file is saved by PHP in the "upload dir", as defined in :file:`php.ini` by the variable ``upload_tmp_dir`` (usually the system default is */tmp*).
-We recommend the following setup for Apache servers running in safe mode, to enable uploads of files while being reasonably secure:
+We recommend the following setup to enable uploads of files while being reasonably secure:

 * create a separate directory for uploads: :command:`mkdir /tmp/php`